os-fpga/rapid_power_estimator/docs/source/user_guide/FPGA_index.rst

 Selecting the DSP section displays an empty table, click the "Add" button above the table to fill out the DSP info.

 .. image:: figures/FPGA-figures-DSP-input_DSP_info.JPG

+Ener the no. of DSP multipliers used, select the DSP's mode, enter channel width for all inputs, select a clock, then select the pipeline type and enter toggle rate.

 IO - Input/Output
 ##################